Breast / Mammogram

 Smoking significantly increases the risk of abdominal aortic aneurysm, heart attack, stroke, and peripheral artery disease.

-If you are age 65 or older, ask your clinician, a walk-in clinic physician, or Health811 about a referral for a one-time AAA ultrasound.
+If you are age 65 or older, ask your healthcare provider, a walk-in clinic physician, or Health811 about a referral for a one-time AAA ultrasound.

 Thinking about quitting?